# #

 A Rushing Sea of Undergrowth,1935, Emily Carr

-A memorable trip to Vancouver Island prompted this recap of the art of Canada’s west coast, starting with post-impressionist Emily Carr, one of the country’s most revered artists and a member of the Group of Seven.
+A memorable trip to Vancouver Island prompted this recap of the art of Canada’s west coast, starting with post-impressionist Emily Carr, one of the country’s most revered artists and an honorary member of the Group of Seven.
 The mystical elements of British Columbia’s topography prompt stylized, highly imagined art, such as these featured artists produce.
 These are just a few examples.
 Have a look.

 Guzek: West Coast Sway